 EATING RIGHT, LIVING RIGHT: Participate in hands on learning activities, go on an interactive tour of a grocery store with a Registered dietician and learn about healthy eating, learn from a Pharmacist about medicine use and safety, create personalized nutrition, fitness and health tools to help you achieve your goals and stay on track.

-Part-Time Courses Information, Schedule and Registration Forms**
+Part-Time Course Information, Schedule and Registration Form**

 Questions?
 Contact us:

 403.440.6872 or firstname.lastname@example.org

 **Note: You will need Acrobat Reader to view and print this form.